PavelDinh/ATM10-ServerUpdater/README.md

 # ATM10-ServerUpdater
-Supports only Windows, .NET 8, Visual Studio 2022
+* Supports only Windows, .NET 8, Visual Studio 2022
+* Keep in mind this app was intended for ATM10 server update purpose only, other modpacks may not work.

+## Features
 * Simple Minecraft modpack ATM10 server updater.
 * Automatically downloads latest version and setup ATM10 server to run.
 * Support backup from previous versions.